User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

 \subsection{LLM Misconceptions}

-\paragraph{Stability of results} It is well documented that LLM outputs are sensitive to changes that are perceptually small to prompt authors, like adding white space or distractor sentences (for example, \citet{Mirzadeh2024GSM-Symbolic:Models}) This is likely to be challenging for users to grasp, particularly because users may not experiment much with varying prompt language before forming judgments about a model's capabilities \cite{Zamfirescu-Pereira2023WhyPrompts}.
-Failure to anticipate the effects of minor, semantically meaningless modifications to code or prompt language has been observed in user studies of GitHub Copilot \cite{Jayagopal2022ExploringProgrammers} as well as conversational tools \cite{Zamfirescu-Pereira2023WhyPrompts}.
+\paragraph{Stability of results} LLM outputs are sensitive to perceptually small changes to prompt authors, like adding whitespace or distractor sentences \cite{Mirzadeh2024GSM-Symbolic:Models}.
+This is challenging for users to grasp, particularly because users may not experiment much with prompt variations before forming judgments about model capabilities \cite{Zamfirescu-Pereira2023WhyPrompts}.
+Failure to anticipate effects of minor, semantically meaningless modifications has been observed in studies of GitHub Copilot \cite{Jayagopal2022ExploringProgrammers} and conversational tools \cite{Zamfirescu-Pereira2023WhyPrompts}.

-\paragraph{Groundedness} Users may expect that there are circumstances in which LLM hallucinations are not possible, when this cannot be guaranteed.
-For example, one author had encountered a situation where a colleague expressed that if they uploaded a data file to a university-provided conversational LLM, the LLM would not hallucinate in any follow-up questions about the uploaded data.
-We noted that users might also expect that LLMs cannot hallucinate about meta-information about the LLM itself, for example, in response to questions like, "Which model are you?"
-If users think of LLMs as a kind of translator between natural language and code, this may be analogous to expecting that there exist certain "system commands".
+\paragraph{Groundedness} Users may expect circumstances where LLM hallucinations are impossible, when this cannot be guaranteed.
+For example, one author encountered a colleague who believed that uploading a data file to a university-provided conversational LLM would prevent hallucinations about that data.
+Users might also expect LLMs cannot hallucinate about meta-information, such as responding to "Which model are you?"
+If users think of LLMs as translators between natural language and code, this may parallel expecting certain "system commands" exist.

-\paragraph{Native explainability} Users may expect that LLMs cannot hallucinate when answering questions about code they have generated in the same conversation, when this is not true \cite{Lehtinen2024LetsQuestions}.
-This misconception may contribute to the phenomenon in which users ask LLMs to justify code suggestions as a verification strategy \cite{Ferdowsifard2020Small-stepExample}.
-One author had observed a developer expecting that a conversational LLM had "native explainability": the user asked an LLM to explain why it had suggested a certain code solution, confident that the answer would faithfully represent the reasoning process by which the model had worked to create the code.
-The user did not discern that while the explanations might "make sense" they do not reflect explainable AI capabilities regarding the previously generated code.
+\paragraph{Native explainability} Users may expect LLMs cannot hallucinate when answering questions about code they generated in the same conversation, when this is untrue \cite{Lehtinen2024LetsQuestions}.
+This misconception may contribute to users asking LLMs to justify code suggestions as verification \cite{Ferdowsifard2020Small-stepExample}.
+One author observed a developer expecting "native explainability": asking an LLM to explain why it suggested certain code, confident the answer would faithfully represent the model's reasoning process.
+The user didn't discern that while explanations might "make sense," they don't reflect explainable AI capabilities regarding previously generated code.